costajob/app-servers/README.md

 ```

 ##### Considerations
-Ruby delivers the worst throughput of the pack, but its consistency and latency are indeed very good (which benefits by limiting threads per process).
+Ruby delivers the worst throughput of the pack, but its latency and resiliency are indeed very good.
-Memory consumption is pretty high also by enabling the copy on write strategy (~30MB per process).
+Memory consumption is pretty high (~30MB per process).

 ##### Concurrency and parallelism
 Because of MRI's GIL, Puma relies on the pre-forking model for parallelism: 8 processes are forked (one as supervisor), each spawning multiple threads.